Key takeaways

 Qualifying for a jumbo loan vs. conventional loan

-While qualifying for a jumbo mortgage is similar to a conforming loan, there are some differences.
-The credit score and down payment benchmarks are much higher, and you’ll need a sizable amount of reserves.
-Most lenders are also a bit stricter with DTI requirements.
+Not only are the credit score and down payment benchmarks much higher, but you’ll need a sizable amount of financial assets or cash reserves.
 And you’ll likely need a larger income since you’re seeking a bigger loan amount.

 Mortgage rates for a jumbo loan vs. a conventional loan